 Infants and young children have unique caries-risk factors such as ongoing establishment of oral flora and host defense systems, susceptibility of newly erupted teeth, and development of dietary habits and childhood food preferences.
-Children are most likely to develop caries if mutans streptococci is acquired at an early age.
-23 High-risk dietary practices appear to be established early, probably by 12 months of age, and are maintained throughout early childhood.24 Adolescence can be a time of heightened caries activity and periodontal disease due to an increased intake of cariogenic substances and inattention to oral hygiene procedures.25,26
+Children are most likely to develop caries if mutans streptococci is acquired at an early age.23 High-risk dietary practices appear to be established early, probably by 12 months of age, and are maintained throughout early childhood.24 Adolescence can be a time of heightened caries activity and periodontal disease due to an increased intake of cariogenic substances and inattention to oral hygiene procedures.25-27

 An analysis of caries risk includes determination of protective factors, such as fluoride exposure.
-More than one-third of the US population does not benefit from community water fluoridation.3 Fluoride contributes to the prevention, inhibition, and reversal of caries.27 Therefore, early determination of a child's systemic and topical fluoride exposure is important.
+More than one-third of the US population does not benefit from community water fluoridation.3 Fluoride contributes to the prevention, inhibition, and reversal of caries.28 Therefore, early determination of a child's systemic and topical fluoride exposure is important.
+Children experiencing caries as infants and toddlers have a much greater probability of subsequent caries in both the primary and permanent dentitions.9 An individualized preventive plan based on a caries risk assessment is the key component of caries prevention.
+Because any risk assessment tool may fail to identify all infants at risk for developing ECC, early establishment of the dental home is the ideal approach for disease prevention.29 Early diagnosis and timely intervention, including necessary referrals, can prevent the need for more extensive and expensive care often required when problems have gone unrecognized and/or untreated.30

-Children experiencing caries as infants and toddlers have a much greater probability of subsequent caries in both the primary and permanent dentitions.9 An individualized preventive plan based on the Caries-risk Assessment Tool (CAT)21 is the key component of caries prevention.
-Because any risk assessment tool may fail to identify all infants at risk for developing ECC, early establishment of the dental home is the ideal approach for disease prevention.28 Early diagnosis and timely intervention, including appropriate referrals, can prevent the need for more extensive and expensive care often required when problems have gone unrecognized and/or untreated.29 the training, experience, and expertise to manage both the child and the disease process.
-Because of the aggressive nature of ECC, treatment should be definitive yet specific for each individual patient.
-Conventional restorative approaches may not arrest the disease.30 Areas of decalcification and hypoplasia can develop cavitation rapidly.
-The placement of stainless steel crowns may be necessary to inhibit the caries process.
-Stainless steel crowns decrease the number of tooth surfaces at risk for new or secondary caries and are less likely than other restorations to require retreatment.31.32 Low levels of compliance with follow-up care and a high recidivism rate of children requiring additional treatment also can influence a practitioner's decisions for management of ECC.33
+When very young children have not been the beneficiaries of adequate preventive care and subsequently develop ECC, therapeutic intervention should be provided by a practitioner with the training, experience, and expertise to manage both the child and the disease process.
+Because of the aggressive nature of ECC, restorative treatment should be definitive yet specific for each individual patient.
+Conventional restorative approaches may not arrest the disease.31 Areas of decalcification and hypoplasia can develop cavitation rapidly.
+The placement of stainless steel crowns may be necessary to decrease the number of tooth surfaces at risk for new or secondary caries.
+Stainless steel crowns are less likely than other restorations to require retreatment.^{32,33} Low levels of compliance with followup care and a high recidivism rate of children requiring additional treatment also can influence a practitioner's decisions for management of ECC.34